Vonshad/Offensive_Sec/writeups/linux/Daily_Bugle_THM.md

 This box was an interesting one and my hardest one to date (rating wise).
 My main takeaway was that obvious hints may not be hints after all (`Super User` user and the index.php login form).

 This challenge has also helped develop my CMS methodology, mainly by reminding me to always hunt for versions in order to have an idea of how and what to attack.
-I spent way too much time trying to find a way in using SQLi while all I had to do was re-read my dirbuster results, go check out the README.txt, and use a tool against this CMS' version.
-This comes back to the old saying which goes like this: *"Enumerate, enumerate, enumerate.
+I spent way too much time trying to find a way in using SQLi when all I had to do was re-read my dirbuster results, go check out the README.txt, and use a tool against this CMS' version.
+This comes back to the old saying which goes like this: *"Enumerate, enumerate, and enumerate.
 Once you're done enumerating, enumerate again."*

 # **That's it for now.
 Thank you for reading this write-up! :)**